 Even though school hadn’t opened, the white high school played its first football game of the season.
 Some of the African American students tried to attend the game.
 They were beaten and their car windows were smashed with baseball bats.

-Read a powerful, day-by-day report on the Freedom Movement in Grenada in 1966, written at the time, at the Civil Rights Movement Veterans site.
-Here is an excerpt,
+Read a powerful, day-by-day report on the Freedom Movement in Grenada in 1966 by Bruce Hartford at the Civil Rights Movement Veterans site.
+Here is an excerpt of the daily log written at the time,

 Friday, September 2.
 This was supposed to be the first day of school.
 But at the last minute the school board postpones it for 10 days because of “paper work.”
 Nevertheless, the white high shcool plays its first football game.
 Some of the Negro kids who had registered to go to that school try to attend the game.
 They are beaten up and their car windows are smashed with baseball bats.